Fontaine metro station

 The station has been refurbished in 2009-2010 and its current version was inaugurated on 16 June 2010.
 The interior decoration, made of colored castle-like shapes on a white background, is a work of architect Ingrid Lange.

 Nearby points of interest

 The station is located in the center of Fontaine-l'Évêque.

 Transfers

-TEC Charleroi bus lines 63 and 173.
+TEC Charleroi bus lines 63, 173, M1ab and MFON.